 M. William Lensch, PhD

-Before joining the HMS administration, Lensch served as executive director of the Harvard Department of Stem Cell and Regenerative Biology.
+Before joining the Harvard Medical School administration in January 2017, Willy Lensch served as executive director of the Harvard Department of Stem Cell and Regenerative Biology.
 There, his experience in research, education, administration, science policy, intellectual property, science consulting and outreach all combined to support and advance stem cell science and discovery at Harvard.

 Lensch’s entire professional life has been dedicated to academic research, education and administration.
 He has been recognized by Harvard University for distinction in teaching, and his previous academic and research positions included work as an HMS instructor in pediatrics at Boston Children’s Hospital; principal faculty member and director of the Harvard Stem Cell Institute Internship Program; faculty director of education at the Harvard Stem Cell Institute; and senior scientist in the laboratory of George Q. Daley, at HMS/Boston Children's/Howard Hughes Medical Institute.

-From 2001-2013, Lensch’s research used human pluripotent stem cells to study blood development and rare genetic diseases.
+From 2001 to 2013, Lensch’s research used human pluripotent stem cells to study blood development and rare genetic diseases.
 Earlier research projects involved investigation of bone marrow failure and leukemia at Oregon Health Sciences University and the Portland VA Medical Center; neuromuscular disease at the University of Pennsylvania, Children’s Hospital of Philadelphia and the University of Utah; and eukaryotic heavy-metal resistance at Utah State University.
-Lensch is co-author of more than 50 peer-reviewed articles, reviews, book chapters and policy recommendations, and he has presented at more than 200 lectures, medical grand rounds, interviews and panel discussions, mainly on stem cell research, ethics, history and policy.
+Lensch is co-author of more than 50 peer-reviewed articles, reviews, book chapters and policy recommendations, and he has presented at more than 200 lectures, medical grand rounds, interviews, and panel discussions, mainly on stem cell research, ethics, history, and policy.

 As part of his work to promote biomedical science in the service of patients, their families and the understanding of our own bodies in health and disease, Lensch has served as a Connecticut gubernatorial appointee to the state’s Stem Cell Research Advisory Committee and ad hoc committee to establish a public umbilical cord blood bank.
 He is a founding member of the Interstate Alliance on Stem Cell Research and has served on the Public Education Committee of the International Society for Stem Cell Research.